Board of Trustees

 Nancy Gorevin Costello (’71)

 Nancy Gorevin Costello is a 1971 graduate of Cabrini College.
 She is a co-founder of the Philadelphia-area Catholic Collegiate Mission Consortium.
-Costello was appointed as the Stella Maris Province Director of Mission Integration for the Missionary Sisters of the Sacred Heart of Jesus.
+Costello was appointed as the Guadalupe (formerly Stella Maris) Province Director of Mission Integration for the Missionary Sisters of the Sacred Heart of Jesus.

-Costello currently serves as the Website/Communications Director for the Province and coordinates the Stella Maris Province Vocation Promotion Team.
+Costello currently serves as the Website/Communications Director for the Province and coordinates the Guadalupe Province Vocation Promotion Team.

 She holds a Master of Science degree in Pastoral Care and Counseling with a concentration on the spirituality of organizations from Neumann University, as well as a Master of Science in Education from West Chester University.